Average student loan debt for doctors in 2023

 • Additional costs associated with textbooks, equipment, and living expenses: Besides tuition fees, medical students face other expenses such as textbooks, specialized equipment, and the high cost of living during their education.

-• Limited opportunities for part-time work during medical school: Due to the demanding nature of medical education, students often have limited opportunities for part-time jobs.
+• Limited opportunities for part-time work during medical school: Due to the demanding nature of medical education, students often need more opportunities for part-time jobs.
 This lack of income-generating options further contributes to their reliance on loans.

 These factors create a challenging financial landscape for medical students and graduates.
 While pursuing their dreams in medicine, they must navigate steep educational costs alongside limited earning potential during their studies.
 This can have a significant impact on physician salaries and student debt.